blair-c/rivals.academy/content/library/glossary.md

 ### Knockback Adjust

 The standard "weight" stat.
-Dictates how far a move hits a character by functioning as a multiplier in the [knockback formula](#knockback).
+Dictates how far an attack hits a character by functioning as a multiplier in the [knockback formula](#knockback).

 {{< library/cast-comparison knockbackAdjustment >}}